-Currently, the Conglomerate's social, environmental and climate risk management is guided by the Corporate Policy on Sustainability and Social and Environmental Responsibility (PSRSA).
-This policy complies with the provisions of CMN Resolution No. 4,327/2014, which is in force until Dec/22, and the self-regulation Febraban SARB No. 14, guiding the behavior of the companies of the Economic-Financial Conglomerate Votorantim regarding social, environmental and climate practices business and stakeholder relationships.
-Additionally, the Institution maintains a Social, Environmental and Climate Risk Standard that defines the rules for the analysis of social, environmental and climate risk in the activities and operations of Banco BV, in accordance with the rules of the Central Bank of Brazil.
+Currently, the Conglomerate's social, environmental and climate risk management is guided by the Social, Environmental and Climate Responsibility Policy (PRSAC).
+This policy complies with the Resolution CMN no. 4.945/ and Febraban SARB no. 14, and its guidelines on social, environmental, and climate-related issues is observed on the Conglomerate business, activities, and processes, as well as in its relationship with stakeholders.
+Additionally, the Institution banco BV maintains a Social, Environmental and Climate Risk Standard that defines the rules for the analysis of social, environmental and climate risk in its activities and operations, in accordance with the rules of the Central Bank of Brazil.

-Demonstrating the importance of the topic for the Institution, the risk appetite (RAS) of Banco BV includes an exclusive dimension on social and environmental risk, and the indicator is monitored monthly and reported to the Controls and Risks Committee (CCR), and Capital (CRC) and Board of Directors (CA).
+Due to the importance of the topic for the Institution, the Risk Appetite Statement (RAS) of banco BV has an exclusive dimension on social, environmental and climate risks, and the indicator is monitored monthly and reported to the Controls and Risks Committee (CCR), and Risk and Capital Comitee (CRC) and Board of Directors (CA).

-In addition to the Policies and Standards, the Institution has a governance structure for dealing with the issue, with the Controls and Risks Committee (CCR) as the main forum for monitoring and deliberating on socio-environmental risk.
+In addition to the Policies and Standards, the Institution has a governance structure for dealing with the RSAC, with the Controls and Risks Committee (CCR) as the main forum for monitoring and deliberating on RSAC topics, and also the ESG Committee (CASG), which acts in a coordinated way with the CRC in order to facilitate the exchange information on the PRSAC

-The Institution has a social, environmental and climate risk management structure for the adequate identification, classification, evaluation, monitoring, mitigation and control of these risks in its business, mainly through the processes of social, environmental and climate analysis and monitoring of customers, projects, real estate guarantees, asset issuers, supplier evaluation and new products.
-The processes are carried out by a team specialized in the subject and consist of evaluating the social, environmental and climatic aspects with which customers and suppliers are involved in terms of compliance with socio-environmental legislation, working conditions, use of natural resources, waste management to establish the level of socio-environmental risk, supporting the Institution's decision-making.
+The Institution has a social, environmental and climate risk management structure for the adequate identification, classification, evaluation, monitoring, mitigation and control of these risks in its business, mainly through the processes analysis and monitoring of customers, projects, real estate guarantees, asset issuers, supplier evaluation and new products.
+The processes are carried out by a team specialized in the subject and consist of evaluating the social, environmental and climatic aspects which customers and suppliers are involved in terms of compliance with socio-environmental legislation, working conditions, use of natural resources, waste management to establish the level of socio-environmental risk, supporting the Institution's decision-making.